 Even though the cons of the game like the story and bosses are awful, that doesn’t compare to the pros of the game, which are the level design, the music, and the combat, which just gets better every time you play it again, which is why this game is an easy 7/10, a very good game, but could’ve been better.

 NINJA GAIDEN 2 SIGMA:

 Ninja Gaiden 2 really just feels like an entirely different game than its predecessor, it deepens and improves a lot of Ninja Gaiden’s 1 mechanics and systems, but it also fails at some parts.

-The gameplay of this game drops the difficulty and complexity of 1 instead of that they ended up focusing on making the combat flashier and fun, and though the combat is very satisfying, it just doesn’t pull you in like Ninja Gaiden 1.
+The gameplay of this game drops the difficulty and complexity of 1 instead of focusing on making the combat more flashier and fun, and though the combat is very satisfying, it just doesn’t pull you in like Ninja Gaiden 1.
 It feels like just another original God of War rip off that doesn’t nail God of War’s combat style, but it is very fun.

 There aren’t really any major problems in this game like NG1, other than the exclusion of a lock-on system, which is not a problem in this game at all, I never had any tracking issues compared to what I had in NG1, other than some jump attacks I missed, but those don’t really matter, this game is really forgiving.